 Another chest puffing and a sneer.
 "What – she girlfriend or something, Fuckup?"

 Fuckup.
 Of all the things that idiot could've called him, he went with that?
 He should've known better.
 Fuckup was nothing more than a simple pet name to Billy.
-But, knowing Chuck DeLayla, he probably hadn't intended to use it as a pet name.
+But, knowing Chuck DeLayla and based on the snide tone in his voice, he probably hadn't intended to use it as a pet name.
 In that case, Billy was ready with a pet name of his own – a damn good one, too.

 "As a matter of fact, DeLayless," Billy started, biting back a triumphant grin when the other's face went cherry red at the derisive nickname, "she actually is my girlfriend."
-For added effect, he draped one arm across Samantha's shoulders; and she, in turn, drew close to him, and put an arm around his waist – the perfect couple.
+For added effect, he draped one arm across Samantha's shoulders, and dropped a quick peck on her mouth.
+He felt her stiffen in surprise at the kiss, but she managed to keep a straight face as she drew close to him, and put an arm around his waist.

 And just like that, the charade did the trick.
 Suddenly, DeLayla looked stunned – no, horrified – at the possessive display of attraction in front of him.
 "You're Samantha's b-b-boyfriend?"

 Holy shit.
-He'd bought it all – hook, line, and sinker.
-The Bad Boy of Brantford might as well have owned Chuck at this point.
+He'd bought it all, hook, line, and sinker.
+Billy might as well have owned Chuck at this point.

 "That's right – I'm her boyfriend.
 So, unless you want me to beat the shit outta you, I'd scram and leave my girlfriend alone.
 I see you around her again, and you're dead.
 Got it?"